EACcodes/VASPEmbedding/README.md

 Compilation Instructions:
 For versions <=6.3.1:
 1. Overwrite extpot.F with the embedding one and remove extpot_glb.F in the src folder
-2. Delete expot_glb.F from the .objects file
+2. Delete extpot_glb.F from the .objects file
 3. Make VASP as per usual

 For version >=6.4.2: